schalkje/d3_research/dashboard/documentation/nodes/base-node.md

 - **Event Handling**: Status-specific interaction behavior
 - **Edge Coloring**: Connected edges may change color
 - **Tooltip Content**: Status information in tooltips

+### Propagation to Parent Containers
+- When a child node's status changes, it triggers a cascade to its parent container.
+- Parent containers aggregate statuses from their leaf descendants using priority: Error > Warning > Delayed > Unknown > Updating > Updated > Skipped > Ready.
+- If `settings.toggleCollapseOnStatusChange` is enabled, containers auto-collapse on non-problem states (Ready, Disabled, Updated, Skipped) and auto-expand otherwise, ensuring ancestors expand when needed.

 ## Event System